What’s an Invisifuse Procedure?

 How should a Patient Prepare for an Invisifuse Procedure?

-In preparation for the procedure, an overnight fast which should be 8-12 hours long is often recommended.
+In preparation for the procedure, an overnight fast of about 8-12 hours long is often recommended.
 This reduces the risk of anesthetic complications.

 Patients need to stop taking non-steroidal anti-inflammatory medicines (NSAIDS) and blood thinners for at least a week prior to the surgery.
 The neurosurgeon will also have the patient undergo imaging studies like X-rays, CT and MRI scans prior to surgery.